Shooting a Bit of Magic at Burnaby Village Museum

 After that the Museum doesn’t reopen until May 2011, except for special event openings.
 Hoping they host their scavenger hunt again in February and March.

-Annual Holiday Activity: Ooey Gooey Good Animal Tracks
+• Ooey Gooey Good Animal Track Activity

-One of my favourite winter time activities is animal tracking, especially in the snow.
+One of our favourite winter time activities is animal tracking, especially in the snow.
 I love finding animal tracks, identifying them, and creating stories of the critters that left the tracks behind on their travels.
 And animal tracks can be found anywhere in winter, even if there is no snow.
 If there isn’t any snow, go hunting in the mud or on ground where the mud has hardened, for some tracks.

 Here are some fun kitchen goodies that are easy for all ages to whip up and can help you to learn your animal tracks.